andreagrisafi/SALTED/README.rst

    :code:`python3 -m salted.rkhs_vector` (MPI parallelizable)

-6. Build regression matrices over a maximum of :code:`inp.gpr.Ntrain` training structure selected from the entire dataset; these can be either selected at random (:code:`inp.gpr.trainsel: random`) or sequentially (:code:`inp.gpr.trainsel: sequential`).
+6. Build regression matrices over a maximum of :code:`inp.gpr.Ntrain` training structures selected from the entire dataset; these can be either selected at random (:code:`inp.gpr.trainsel: random`) or sequentially (:code:`inp.gpr.trainsel: sequential`).
 The remaining structures will be automatically retained for validation.
 The variable :code:`inp.gpr.trainfrac` can be used to define the fraction of the total training data to be used: this can go from 0 to 1 in order to make learning curves while keeping the validation set fixed.

    :code:`python3 -m salted.matrices` (MPI parallelizable)